yaronf/I-D/STAR-Delegation/draft-sheffer-acme-star-delegation.md

   name) that needs to be delegated.

 DNO
-: Domain Name Owner, a specific kind of IdO whose identity is a domain name
+: Domain Name Owner, a specific kind of IdO whose identifier is a domain name

 NDC